Home > Gallery > My Models > Platonic Solids > Icosahedron.

 Icosahedron

 Above is an icosahedron with images of fractals on each face (seen from above, below, and in original net form).
-Stella allows you to map images onto faces like this in virtual 3D.
+Stella allows you to map images onto faces in 3D.
 The images then appear on nets when you print them out, ready to be cut out, folded up, and glued together as seen here.

 The fractal images were created using another piece of software I wrote.
 It is not yet available for sale, but let me know if you are interested and I'll notify you if it ever becomes available.